7. Create Observation Tables

 We will create four Observation Tables:

-- PREVIEW_TABLE: 50 Credit Default Observations for Feature Preview.
+- Applications Preview: 50 Credit Default Observations for Feature PREVIEW.

 Check out